jaxbot/club/_src/workshops/09-frontend-workshop.md

 }, false);
 ```

+`e` being passed in as an argument represents the event object.
+It does not have to be named "e", some other comment names are "event", "element", or "el".

-What's happening here is we're checking if the key code of whatever button we're entered while using the form is `13` (which is for `enter`), and if so, we push an object onto the `items` array.
+What's happening here is we're checking the `keyCode` property of the event if the key code of whatever button we're entered while using the form is `13` (which is for `enter`), and if so, we push an object onto the `items` array.
 This object has a `title` property that contains the value (`e.target.value`) of what was typed into the input field.

 After that, an `updateList();` function is called (we'll define that later) and the `inputBox` has the `.visible` class toggled once again to hide it.